robbert-vdh/yabridge/docs/vst3.md

 TODO: Link to `src/common/serialization/vst3/README.md`

+TODO: Mention the new `Ya<Base>::supports()` mechanism for monolithic interfaces through multiple inheritance

 The VST3 SDK uses an architecture where every concrete object inherits from an interface, and every interface inherits from `FUnknown`. `FUnkonwn` offers a dynamic casting interface through `queryInterface()` and a reference counting